 Joshua 1:9 is a special verse for Mauricio.
 “Have I not commanded you?
 Be strong and courageous.
 Do not be terrified; do not be discouraged, for the Lord your God will be with you wherever you go.”
 Mauricio takes great comfort in knowing that God has promised to always be with him.

 Rosalia was born in Caracas, Venezuela.
 She came to know Christ while she was studying at Pedagogic University in Caracas.
 “One classmate invited me to watch the JESUS film.
 I made a decision for Christ that day.”
-Rosalia also became aware of missions while helping with the JESUS Film Project.
-She earned a Bachelor’s in Special Education and a master’s degree from Pedagogic University.
-She also finished a master’s degree in education technology at UNED University in Costa Rica.
-Mauricio and Rosalia met at a Christian youth camp in Caracas.
+Rosalia also became aware of missions also while helping with the JESUS Film Project.
+She earned a bachelor’s degree in Special Education at Pedagogic University and also finished a master’s degree in Education Technology at UNED University.

 Philippians 4:13 reminds Rosalia that she depends on Him and not on herself in every situation.
 “I can do everything through Him who gives me strength.”

+MAF uses aviation to share God’s love with those in isolated places around the world.
+MAF is committed to bring help, hope, and healing in the name of Jesus.
 God calls the men and women of MAF to serve Him in unique ways.
-He may also be calling you to a special role in the Sanchezes’ ministry.
-Please prayerfully consider becoming a ministry partner with them through prayer and financial support.
+He may also be calling you to a special role in the Sanchezs’ ministry.
+Please prayerfully consider becoming a Ministry Partner with them through prayer and/or financial support.